Understanding and Estimating the Execution Time of Quantum Circuits: Introduction

 To address this gap, this paper introduces an innovative methodology that harnesses graph transformer-based models to predict the execution times of quantum circuits, leveraging the topological graph data intrinsic to these circuits and their global characteristics.
-We have analyzed over 1510 quantum circuits, ranging in size from 2 to 127 qubits, and executed them using different backends: two simulators and two real quantum computers.
+We have analyzed over 1,510 quantum circuits, ranging in size from 2 to 127 qubits, and executed them using different backends: two simulators and two real quantum computers.
 We organize our study by answering three research questions.

-\begin{itemize}[leftmargin=*] \item \textbf{RQ1: How do the execution times of quantum circuits vary across different circuits and backends?} \\ Understanding the execution times of quantum circuits is essential for effectively managing the utilization of quantum computing resources.
-Besides, it is only meaningful to forecast the execution time of a specific quantum circuit on a specific quantum backend when the execution times of different quantum circuits vary on different quantum backends.
+\begin{itemize}[leftmargin=*] \item \textbf{RQ1: How do the execution times of quantum circuits vary across different circuits and backends?} \\ Understanding the execution times of quantum circuits is crucial for efficiently managing quantum computing resources.
+Intuitively, different quantum circuits with varying structures might be expected to have different execution times.
+However, execution times are influenced by multiple complex factors, including the number of qubits, gate counts, types of quantum gates, and the specific characteristics of quantum backends, etc. Due to these interacting factors, it might be possible that quantum circuits with distinct structural features could exhibit similar execution times.
+If the variations in execution times across different quantum circuits on different quantum backends are minimal, detailed execution-time estimation might lose its practical importance.
+Therefore, this research question aims to verify whether the differences in execution times among various quantum circuits are sufficiently substantial.
 We observe that the execution times of different quantum circuits are noticeably different, whether on simulators or real quantum computers.
+In addition to these distributional differences, simple target-independent features (\emph{depth}, \emph{num\_qubits}, \emph{two-qubit gate count}, and \emph{num\_gates}) show nontrivial yet limited associations with execution time, and the associations differ across backends, indicating that single features are insufficient and motivating learned models that use backend-dependent features.
 Furthermore, the IBM Quantum Platform's estimation of execution times for quantum circuits on quantum computers is not sufficient, which leads us to the second and third research questions.